Contemporary anarchism: Post-anarchism

 Post-anarchism is a revision of classical anarchism sometimes through the influence of post-structuralists such as Jean Baudrillard, Gilles Deleuze, Michel Foucault, and Jacques Lacan.
-Post-anarchism is a contested term, with its prefix "post" referring to post-structuralism and/or postmodernism, which themselves are contested terms.
+Post-anarchism is a contested term, with its prefix "post-" referring to post-structuralism and/or postmodernism, which themselves are contested terms.
 Many post-anarchist theorists (e.g., Jason Adams, Todd May, and Saul Newman) invoke post-structuralist writings.
 The postmodern aspect of post-anarchism involves rejection of universal values and grand theories in favor of plurality and hybridity.
-Philosopher Benjamin Franks identified three types of post-anarchism: (1) Lyotardian Postanarchism, which proposes replacing classical anarchist (revolutionary) tactics with those of post-structuralists; (2) redemptive postanarchism, to incorporate post-structural theory into existing anarchist practices; and (3) postmodern anarchism, which applies anarchist approaches to globalized oppressions of the late 21st century.
+Philosopher Benjamin Franks identified three types of post-anarchism: (1) Lyotardian postanarchism, which proposes replacing classical anarchist (revolutionary) tactics with those of post-structuralists; (2) redemptive postanarchism, to incorporate post-structural theory into existing anarchist practices; and (3) postmodern anarchism, which applies anarchist approaches to globalized oppressions of the late 21st century.
 Critics of post-anarchism argue that it ignores principles of class warfare and economic exploitation, not producing political action.
 Duane Rousselle and Saul Newman have advanced a psychoanalytic post-anarchism inspired by the writings of Jacques Lacan.
-Duane Rousselle’s work brings together thinking from the New Lacanian School of Jacques Lacan and Slavoj Zizek to outline a distinctive approach that takes serious the political challenges of enjoyment or jouissance.
+Duane Rousselle's work brings together thinking from the Lacanianism of Jacques Lacan and Slavoj Žižek to outline a distinctive approach that takes seriously the political challenges of enjoyment or jouissance.

-Post-left anarchy
+Post-left anarchism

-Post-left anarchy is a recent current in anarchist thought that promotes a critique of anarchism's relationship to traditional left-wing politics, such as its emphasis on class struggle, social revolution, labor unions, and the working class.
-Influenced by anti-authoritarian postmodern philosophy, post-leftists reject Enlightenment rationalism and deconstruct topics such as gender.
-While a few advocate for armed insurrection, most advocate for creating spaces and affinity groups to act freely within current society rather than fighting for utopian ideal.
+Post-left anarchist thought critiques anarchism's relationship to traditional left-wing politics, such as its emphasis on class struggle, social revolution, labor unions, the working class, and identity politics.
+Influenced by anti-authoritarian postmodern philosophy, post-leftists reject Enlightenment rationalism and modernism and deconstruct topics such as gender.
+While a few advocate for armed insurrection, most advocate for creating spaces and affinity groups to act freely within current society rather than fighting for a utopian ideal.
 In the United States, CrimethInc., Anarchy: A Journal of Desire Armed, and Green Anarchy are associated with post-leftism, as are many primitivists.
-CrimethInc, which is influenced by Situationism, anarcho-punk, and green anarchy, argues for a DIY folk approach to everyday life, including refusal of work, escaping gender roles, and straight edge lifestyle.
+CrimethInc, which is influenced by situationism, anarcho-punk, and green anarchy, argues for a DIY folk approach to everyday life, including refusal of work, escaping gender roles, and straight edge lifestyle.

+Postcolonial anarchism

+Postcolonial anarchism critiques mainstream anarchism for minimizing race and the role of anticolonial liberation struggle.
+It connects anarchism and other anti-authoritarian movements, such as that of indigneous and landless peoples.
+The theoretical framework emerged from North American anarchists of color in the 1990s.
+In the work of Roger White, it is associated with opposing universal generalizations about the role of nationalism, class, and feminism in anarchism.

+Writing

+Prominent anarchist presses include AK Press and Freedom Press.
+AK Press, founded in 1990, is a collective based in San Francisco that publishes new and out-of-print works.
+Freedom Press, founded in 1886, is based in East London and operates a bookshop and online news in addition to publishing.

+Contemporary anarchist periodicals include Fifth Estate, Perspectives on Anarchist Theory, and Green Anarchy.

+The Institute for Anarchist Studies offers grants for writing and translating works related to anarchism.